reduxjs/redux-toolkit/docs/usage/usage-guide.md

 // {type : "ADD_TODO", payload : {text : "Buy milk"}})
 ```

 `createAction` also accepts a "prepare callback" argument, which allows you to customize the resulting `payload` field and optionally add a `meta` field.
-See the [`createAction` API reference](https://redux-starter-kit.js.org/api/createaction#using-prepare-callbacks-to-customize-action-contents) for details on defining action creators with a prepare callback.
+See the [`createAction` API reference](../api/createAction.md#using-prepare-callbacks-to-customize-action-contents) for details on defining action creators with a prepare callback.

 ### Using Action Creators as Action Types

 Redux reducers need to look for specific action types to determine how they should update their state.
 Normally, this is done by defining action type strings and action creator functions separately.
-Redux Starter Kit's `createAction` function uses a couple tricks to make this easier.
+Redux Toolkit `createAction` function uses a couple tricks to make this easier.

 First, `createAction` overrides the `toString()` method on the action creators it generates. **This means that the action creator itself can be used as the "action type" reference in some places**, such as the keys provided to `createReducer`.